 The Closing Disclosure

-- Elimination of application fees.
-Under TRID rules, a mortgage lender may not charge you a fee before they offer you a Loan Estimate.
-The only fee that a lender may charge you before they issue a Loan Estimate is a fee to run your credit report.
+- No application fee: Under TRID rules, a mortgage lender can’t charge any fee before they provide a Loan Estimate.
+The only fee a lender can charge before providing a Loan Estimate is the fee to run your credit report.

-- Maintenance of Estimates and Disclosures on file.
-Your lender must keep a copy of your Loan Estimate for at least 3 years after you sign on your mortgage.
-The lender must also keep a copy of your Closing Disclosure for at least 5 years after you sign on your loan.
+- Maintenance of estimates and disclosures: Your lender must keep a copy of your Loan Estimate at least 3 years after you sign your mortgage and a copy of your Closing Disclosure for at least 5 years.

-- Offer of a waiting period for your Closing Disclosure.
-Your mortgage lender must provide you with your Closing Disclosure at least 3 days before you sign on your loan.
-You must wait 3 days from the time you get your Closing Disclosure before you can sign for your loan.
-If you request changes to your Closing Disclosure, your mortgage lender must provide you with a new contract, deliver it, and you will need to wait an additional 3 days until you can finalize the loan.
+- Closing Disclosure 3-day waiting period: Your mortgage lender must provide your Closing Disclosure at least 3 business days before you sign and finalize a mortgage.
+If you request changes to your Closing Disclosure, your mortgage lender must provide a revised Closing Disclosure.
+And you’ll have to wait an additional 3 business days to finalize the loan.

-- Offer of contact information.
-Your lender must provide you with their contact information and a way to contact their loan officer in your Loan Estimate.
+- Furnish contact information: Your lender must provide their contact information and a way to contact the loan officer indicated in your Loan Estimate.

 What Does TRID Mean For Home Buyers?